dynamsoft-docs/barcode-reader-docs-js/programming/javascript/release-notes/js-9.md

 #### Improved

-- Updated the barcode reader algorithm to v9.6.10.
+- Update the barcode reader algorithm to v9.6.10.
-- Updated the internal Dynamsoft Camera Enhancer to v3.3.1.
+- Update the internal Dynamsoft Camera Enhancer to v3.3.1.
-- The method [`decodeBuffer`](../api-reference/BarcodeReader.md#decodebuffer) is updated to accept an additional parameter "orientation" to help specify the orientation of the image data.
+- The method [decodeBuffer]({{site.js_api}}BarcodeReader.html?ver=9.6.10#decodebuffer) is updated to accept an additional parameter "orientation" to help specify the orientation of the image data.
-- The interface [`LocalizationResult`](../api-reference/interface/LocalizationResult.md) is updated to have a new property "transformationMatrix".
+- The interface [LocalizationResult]({{site.js_api}}interface/LocalizationResult.html?ver=9.6.10) is updated to have a new property "transformationMatrix".
 - Three missing errorcodes are added: DBR_PANORAMA_LICENSE_INVALID, DBR_PHARMACODE_LICENSE_INVALID, DBR_IMAGE_ORIENTATION_INVALID.
-Check the full list at [`EnumErrorCode`](enum/../../api-reference/enum/EnumErrorCode.md).
+Check the full likst at [EnumErrorCode]({{site.js_api}}enum/EnumErrorCode..html?ver=9.6.10).

 #### Fixed